H91011/docsify-fulltextsearch/README.md

 ```

-For more info please look to `test` directory.
+For more info please look at o `test` directory.

 ### Test